 However, there was a reason he had visited the Southern Water Tribe that was far more important than gaining the tribe people's trust or to attend his friends' wedding.

-"Katara," he sighed longingly and closed his eyes.
+"Katara," he said longingly and closed his eyes.

 She was the reason he had travelled through a freezing and raging sea, the reason he endured the cold climate, the reason he was willing to humble himself before Chief Hakoda and Kanna, and the reason he was willing to confront Aang if necessary.

-Katara was the reason he was there for she was the woman he loved and the one he wanted.
-He needed to tell her how he felt and what she meant to him, but how was he supposed to go about it?
+Katara was the reason he was there, she was the woman he loved, the one he wanted.
+He needed to tell her how he felt, tell her what she meant to him.
+But how was he supposed to go about it?
 Should he spend a few more days with her in order to learn more about her family and culture so she could see that he was really interested in her?
 Or should he tell her immediately?

 Perhaps he would find the courage during the festivities to tell Katara what she meant to him.
 And hopefully, she would not break his heart…